jolaquai/StringWeaver/StringWeaver/readme.md

 # Contribution

 Opening issues and submitting PRs are welcome.
 All changes must be appropriately covered by tests.
+Tests run exclusively under `net9.0`.

 Support for `netstandard2.0` must always be maintained.
 If possible, new functionality should be added to all target frameworks.
 New dependencies may be introduced after I vet the decision to do so.

 Or get in touch on Discord `@eyeoftheenemy`